Code-Institute-Submissions/Monocide/README.md

 * Casual, a fan of the band

 ##### Proffessional Visitor:
-As a professional visitor of the site, I want to find some information about the band, so that I can write about them on my blog/magazine/promotional poster ,etc.
+1. As a professional visitor of the site, I want to find some information about the band, so that I can write about them on my blog/magazine/promotional poster ,etc.
-As a professional visitor of the site, I want to contact the band, so that I can book them for my venue/party/interwiew etc.
+2. As a professional visitor of the site, I want to contact the band, so that I can book them for my venue/party/interwiew etc.

 #####  Casual Visitor (Fan):
-As a casual visitor of the site, I want to see if there are any upcoming shows, so that I can go to them.
+1. As a casual visitor of the site, I want to see if there are any upcoming shows, so that I can go to them.
-As a casual visitor of the site, I want to listen to Monocide, so that i can rock out.
+2. As a casual visitor of the site, I want to listen to Monocide, so that i can rock out.
+3. As a casual visitor of the site, I want to find out more bout the band.

 From the owners point of wiew the main objective of the site is to provide a more proffessional place (than instagram and facebook), to promote future shows, projects, mechendise.
 As there are no current shows or tours planned the site will start of as mainly an official